lichenaut/DashAPI/README.md

 ![image](https://user-images.githubusercontent.com/81048400/226048635-8c145d94-146f-440c-a9c2-e4274a15b9c5.png)

 Int values for block distance and Double values for velocity can be used in any combination, and in this example it is (int, Double, int).
-In this example, when a player interacts with an entity, the y value of that player's looking direction is multiplied by 4 and made negative, which means that if a player looks down to click an entity, they will be dashed with a high positive y velocity.
+In this example, when a player interacts with an entity, the y value of that player's looking direction is multiplied by -4, which means that if a player looks down to click an entity, they will be dashed with a high positive y velocity.

 Example #4 (multipliers):